-a) A candidate must successfully complete the prescribed courses to obtain a Postgraduate Diploma in Science.

-b) Conferment of Qualification with Distinction:

-- i) all of the courses taken in the qualification must have been passed at first attempt; - ii) the qualification must have been completed in the minimum period of time; and - iii) all courses are passed with a minimum weighted average of 75 percent.
+- A candidate must successfully complete the prescribed courses to obtain a Postgraduate Diploma in Science. - b) Conferment of Qualification with Distinction: - i) all of the courses taken in the qualification must have been passed at first attempt; - ii) the qualification must have been completed in the minimum period of time; - iii) all courses are passed with a minimum weighted average of 75 percent; - iv) the research component is passed with a minimum of 75 percent, if applicable. - Any additional courses registered for will not be considered when calculating the minimum weighted average of 75 percent.